fragcolor-xyz/shards/docs/docs/how-to/start-developing.md

 ![Search for the Command Prompt in the Window’s search bar.](assets/search-command-prompt.png)

 !!! tip
-    You can check if Rust is properly installed by inputting `cargo –version` in the Command Prompt.
+    You can check if Rust is properly installed by using `cargo –version` in the Command Prompt.

     If a version number is printed, your installation was successful!
         ```
         cargo –version
         ```

-Input `rustup default nightly` to use the nightly version of Rust.
-The nightly release is updated more frequently compared to the stable and beta versions.
+We will be using the nightly version of Rust which is updated more frequently compared to the stable and beta versions.
+Install it with the following commands:
     ```
-    rustup default nightly
+    rustup toolchain install nightly
     ```

-Input the command `rustup target add wasm32-unknown-unknown --toolchain nightly` to add support for building to web browsers.
     ```
+    rustup +nightly target add x86_64-pc-windows-gnu
+    ```
+	```
+    rustup default nightly-x86_64-pc-windows-gnu
+	```

+To add support for building to web browsers, input the following command:
+	```
-    rustup target add wasm32-unknown-unknown --toolchain nightly
+    rustup +nightly target add wasm32-unknown-unknown
 	```

 Use the `rustup update` command to update your installation.
 Since we are using the nightly release, you are encouraged to update often.